ssborbis/ContextSearch-web-ext/README.md

 Tools and separators can also be added from the custom context menu.

+### Engine Types
+* Search Engines
+  * Generally conforming to the [OpenSearch](https://developer.mozilla.org/en-US/docs/Web/OpenSearch) standard.
+These are your basic search engines.
+Each must have a unique name so as to not conflict with built-in browser search engines.
+* Search Engine Shortcuts
+  * References to Search Engines that can be placed throughout separate folders in the Search Engines Manager.
+Useful if the same engine is used for different folder searches.
+Editing a shortcut will change the original engine, and all shortcuts referencing that engine will be updated.
+* Multi-search Engines
+  * Search engines where the template is an array of either template URLs or engine IDs.
+Behaves like a folder search, but in a single search engine tile.
+* One-Click Search Engines
+  * Engines from the built-in browser search bar, accessible through the [search API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/search), currently only available on Firefox.
+These engines are added automatically to the Search Engines Manager.
+They cannot be deleted, but can be moved and/or hidden.
+* Bookmarklets
+  * References to browser bookmarks where the URL begins with `javascript:`.
+Clicking a bookmarklet tile will execute the bookmarlet code in the currently active browser tab via [tabs.executeScript](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/executeScript)
+* Folders
+  * Containers for groups of search engines.
+Every engine in the top tier of a folder can be searched at once.
+Engines in subfolders are ignored.
+* App Launcher
+  * Uses the [Native Messaging API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging) to send search terms to a native app.
+* Separator
+  * a horizontal rule for visually separating groups of tiles
+* Tool
+  * A built-in widget for performing common ContextSearch web-ext tasks
 ### Contextual Aware Layouts

 Engines can be assigned one or more *contexts* so they only display in certain circumstances.